Araq/ormin/readme.md

 ormin2
 =====

-This is Ormin, maintained to work with nim version >=2.0.0
+This is ormin, maintained to work with nim version >=2.0.0

 Please refer to https://github.com/Araq/ormin if you are using nim version < 2.0.0